ajgoldstein/Natural-Language-Processing/README.md

 ### 2) Collocation Identification
 -> <b>Major Task</b>: write a Python program Collocations.py that identifies collocations in text.

-<b>-> Result</b>: built a program that implements the chi-square and the pointwise mutual information (PMI) measures of association for the identification of bigram collocations.
+-> <b>Result</b>: built a program that implements the chi-square and the pointwise mutual information (PMI) measures of association for the identification of bigram collocations.

 ## Assignment #2

 ### List of Topics Covered
 - Brief overview of English linguistics